Codependency: Meaning, Examples & Symptoms

 Codependency: Meaning

-Codependency is a psychological condition or a relationship in which a person manifesting low self-esteem and a strong desire for approval has an unhealthy attachment to another often controlling or manipulative person (such as a person with an addiction to drugs or alcohol).
+Codependency is a psychological condition or a relationship in which a person manifesting low self-esteem and a strong desire for approval has an unhealthy attachment to another, often controlling or manipulative person (such as someone with an addiction to drugs or alcohol).
 Codependency affects one’s ability to maintain healthy relationships.
 While it’s not always recognized as a diagnosable illness, codependency is extremely common and is often referred to as “relationship addiction.”
-Someone with a codependent personality typically has a bad relationship with themselves.
+Someone with a codependent personality typically has a negative relationship with themselves.
 Therefore, they feel compelled to receive self-worth from external sources like other people.
 Dependency has been known for centuries, but the concept of codependency got its name only as recently as 1979.
 “Codependent” originally was a term that applied to the spouse of an alcoholic.
 While it still is commonly used to describe a person’s relationship with someone who is dependent on alcohol or drugs, it also applies more broadly to any relationship in which someone—a spouse, partner, friend, sibling, parent, or coworker, for example—focuses on taking care of another person’s needs at the expense of their own.

 Codependency: Examples